 Now, there is nothing wrong with this.
 It is human and it is still a form of love.
 Nonetheless, whenever you worship false idols, whenever you give your power to be happy to another person or thing, you also grant them the power to take it from you.
 You love them when they make you feel good and you stop loving them, or worse, hate them when they can no longer do so.
 This, dear ones, is what human beings call love, but is, in reality, a small projection of the true, deep, and abiding love that is available to you all, right here, right now, in all of creation.

 Take a breath.
 Ask yourself, “Do I love me exactly as I am right now, or do I tell myself I must earn my own love… by being prettier, more handsome, smarter, kinder, wiser, etc.?”
 Take a breath and accept yourself and your answer with compassion and without condition.
 You have just begun the journey to Self-love.

 Ask yourself, “Do I treat myself the way I would if I were with a lover who adored me?
 Do I care for myself, maintain my life, and seek to be joyous, interesting, happy, as I would if I had someone to impress?
 Am I maintaining myself as if I am a person who is loved and adored?”

-“Am I talking time to connect to whatever I consider to be a higher, more loving force in the Universe?”
-“Do I ask my angels for help frequently and sit in reception of their love?”
+“Am I taking time to connect to whatever I consider being a higher, more loving force in the Universe?”
+“Do I ask my angels for help frequently and sit in the reception of their love?”